 Becoming a franchise offers some businesses the opportunity to maximise their returns.
 But what does franchising involve and what key issues should you be aware of before you do it?

-Franchising involves selling licenses to franchisees that can then sell your products and/or services using your brand, operating processes and other intellectual property as key elements of their own business.
+Franchising involves selling licenses to franchisees who can then sell your products and/or services using your brand, operating processes and other intellectual property as key elements of their own business.

-Their right and obligations are set out in the licence agreement and the franchising manual, which regulates how they can run and promote their business.
+Their rights and obligations are set out in a licence agreement and franchising manual, which regulates how they can run and promote their business.
 Franchisees usually have exclusivity in a specified location or area (their 'territory').

 The franchisee pays you a fee and/or royalties and you also charge for ongoing support, such as marketing and training.
-The franchisee keeps any profit left.
+The franchisee keeps any profit left over after paying fees.

 Franchisees gain by using an existing, profitable business model, with an established brand and faster learning and economies of scale that come with being part of a network.